 Physicians will be the first to admit that they're sometimes hard to reach with a pager.
-This "send-and-wait" clinical messaging scenario of paging is old school, with patient care quality and HIPAA compliance suffering as a result.
+This "send-and-wait" clinical messaging scenario of the hospital paging system is old school, with patient care quality and HIPAA compliance suffering as a result.

-The onset of Covid-19 in 2020 led to pagers being replaced with new clinical communication technologies in health care delivery and response.
+The onset of Covid-19 in 2020 led to hospital pagers being replaced with new clinical communication technologies in healthcare delivery and response.
 Pager replacement led to increased use of instant messaging via smartphones and other digital communication tools.
-Many physicians replaced the pager and introduced updated technologies for clinical communication and HIPAA compliance; smartphones worked “for rapid collective sense-making and to facilitate strategic and operational decision-making” (Tham, Lu & Teo, 2020).
+Many physicians replaced the medical pager and introduced alternative updated technologies for clinical communication and HIPAA compliance; smartphones worked “for rapid collective sense-making and to facilitate strategic and operational decision-making” (Tham, Lu & Teo, 2020).

 Communication delays interrupt not only workflow but quality and timely patient care.
-Here are six reasons why it’s time to ditch the pager.
+Here are six reasons why it’s time to replace the pager.

-The Hypercare smartphone app can immediately replace a pager with its pager replacement functionality that is HIPAA-compliant and designed for health care workflows.
-This feature generates a custom phone number linked to an on-call schedule or an individual provider so that call back numbers always get to the right person.
+The Hypercare smartphone app can immediately replace a medical pager with its Pager Replacement functionality that is HIPAA-compliant and designed for health care workflows.
+This feature generates a custom pager phone number linked to an on-call schedule or an individual provider so that call back numbers always get to the right person.

-To ensure pages always reach the right person on call, the Hypercare pager replacement solution sends pages as Stat messages that bypass the Do Not Disturb functionality on the smartphone.
-The pager replacement feature provides a direct line to the intended recipient of the page, simplifies the messaging process, and eliminates disruption in communication between clinicians.
+To ensure pages always reach the correct on-call clinician, the Hypercare Pager Replacement solution sends pages as STAT or Urgent messages that bypass the Do-Not-Disturb functionality on smartphones.
+This hospital pager alternative provides a direct line to the intended recipient of the page, simplifies the messaging process, and eliminates disruption in communication between clinicians.

 "As a surgical subspecialist, I require a quick and efficient paging system to deliver patient care," said Dr. Joel Cooper, a vascular surgeon at Royal Victoria Hospital.
 "Our group had previously paid hundreds of dollars per month for an outdated paging service.
 We were excited to switch to Hypercare, which costs a fraction of the price, and allows for a more accurate and modern way to communicate among our team and deliver care.
 The transition to Hypercare was easy and the app has been more reliable and functional than our previous service.
 We have been very happy with this product."